If you’re shopping for a home, here’s what to consider when comparing mortgage lenders and the 30-year fixed mortgage rate.

 Comparing 30-year fixed mortgage rates isn’t as straightforward as looking at the mortgage interest rates you qualify for with different lenders.
 This is because a mortgage interest rate doesn’t account for mortgage fees.
 To get an understanding of the overall cost of your home loan, you need to also compare annual percentage rates (APR), which factor in other costs like loan origination fees and discount points.

 After you apply for a mortgage you’ll get what is known as a Loan Estimate from the lender.
 Learning how to read a Loan Estimate is important because it shows an estimate of every fee the lender is charging you.
-Since every Loan Estimate form is the same, it’s a vital tool for comparing mortgage lenders and avoiding excessive fees.
+Since every Loan Estimate form is the same, it’s a vital tool for comparing mortgage lenders and for keeping your closing costs low.